fwirthm/CarND-LaneLines-P1/README.md

 This project is a fork of the lane marking detection project within Udacity's Self Driving Car Engineer Nanodegree Program.
-A decription of my implementation can be found in the writeup.md
+A decription of my implementation can be found below the original project decription.
 The code is included in the IPython notebook P1.ipynb

 # **Finding Lane Lines on the Road**